zobayerdev/zobayerdev/README.md

 - 💻 I ~like~ **love** coding.
 - 🌱 &ensp;I’m currently learning Flutter & Java ❤️.
-- 🔭 I’m currently working on a educational platform.
-Keep an eye for it.
+- 🔭 I’m currently working on an educational platform.
+Keep an eye out for it.
-- 👯 I have successfully worked on production level moabile app projects.
+- 👯 I have successfully worked on production level mobile app projects.
-- 👯 I’m looking to collaborate on opensource and group projects.
+- 👯 I’m looking to collaborate on open-source and group projects.
 - 📫 How to reach me: zobayer.dev@gmail.com
 <br>
 <br>